lenon/aws-cas-credential-process/README.md

 Credentials are stored in your system's keyring (Keychain on macOS, GNOME Keyring on Linux).

+Note (1): this project has been tested with AWS CLI v2.
+It may work with v1, though.

-Important: this project has been tested and works for CAS instances configured with [`mfa-duo`][mfa-duo] MFA provider.
+Note (2): this project has been tested and works for CAS instances configured with [`mfa-duo`][mfa-duo] MFA provider.

 ## Installation